tangrams/tangram-docs/pages/Filters-Overview.md

         - railway: true
 ```

-An _object_ of several filters is a shortcut for using the `all` function.
+A _mapping_ of several filters is a shortcut for using the `all` function.
 These two filters are equivalent:

 ```yaml
 filter: { kind: hamlet, $zoom: { min: 13 } }